CtrlK

 Specificity

-The description names the domain (Clerk rate limits and quotas) and mentions some actions ('understand', 'manage', 'optimizing API usage', 'planning for high-traffic scenarios'), but these are fairly general and don't list concrete specific actions like 'check current usage', 'configure rate limit headers', or 'implement retry logic'.
+Names the domain (Clerk rate limits and quotas) and some actions ('understand', 'manage', 'optimizing API usage', 'planning for high-traffic scenarios'), but the actions are somewhat vague—'understand and manage' doesn't list concrete operations like 'check current usage', 'configure rate limit thresholds', or 'implement retry logic'.

 2 / 3